Daniel Urresti: Military career

 Urresti applied among 2000 candidates for one of 200 placements at the Chorrillos Military School, in 1972.
 He was admitted with the first 20 applicants with the highest qualifications.
-Among his classmates was Juan Valer Sandoval, today a national hero who attained prominence for his leadership in the Operation Chavín de Huantar in 1997.
+Among his classmates was Juan Valer Sandoval, today a national hero who attained prominence for his leadership in Operation Chavín de Huántar in 1997.
 Urresti graduated from the Chorrillos Military School in 1978, with the highest honors.

 Throughout the Peruvian internal conflict between 1980 and 2000, Urresti led numerous telecommunication networks throughout the Peruvian highlands as an army lieutenant and captain.
 In 1988, he was involved in the murder of journalist Hugo Bustíos, while he commanded an army patrol in Castro Pampa, Ayacucho.
 The case remained a mystery until proceedings against Urresti were initiated in 2009.

 In 2010, Urresti was promoted to Brigadier General, and under the commanding leadership of Otto Guibovich, led the first telecommunications brigade in the Peruvian Army.